Versailles Fall/Winter 2024

 Textile Design

 Using these motifs and colors, I designed six original repeat patterns, each developed in two distinct colorways, resulting in a total of twelve textile designs.
 These patterns were created with scalability and product application in mind.
+After developing each pattern, I checked to make sure that when appiled the pattern would repeat seamlessly and not have harsh lines.
+When certain designs didn’t work, I would go back to the drawing board.
+One of the patterns on this board had to be redone because when applied to the clothes, it didn’t look good.

 Process